strt/css/readme.md

 Note: the only exception of this rule is the JavaScript hooks.

-### Never nest BEM selectors more than one level
+### Never chain BEM element selectors
-If you need to neest deeper it probably means that you need to break out a element to become a block.
+If you need to chain element selectors it probably means that you need to convert an element to a block.

 🚫 Don't
 ```css